Increase responsibility in yourself or your team

 Kitty was returning home from work at 2:30 a.m. on March 13, 1964, when she was grabbed by a man with a knife and stabbed.
 She screamed, and a man in the apartment building yelled at the attacker to leave her alone, causing the attacker to run.
 However, as Kitty lay seriously injured outside her apartment building, the attacker returned and killed her.

-Studies on diffusion of responsibility
+A famous study on the diffusion of responsibility

 In one scenario of the experiment, the participants were alone in the room when the smoke began to come in.
 A majority (75%) of the participants reported the smoke to researchers right away.